Would you like to track the performance of your blog authors? The standard configuration of Google Analytics doesn’t allow author tracking.

 Step 2: Add Custom Dimensions in MonsterInsights

 You can navigate to Insights » Settings in your WordPress dashboard.
-Then, click on the Tracking tab on the upper tab row, and then to the Custom Dimensions tab on the left tab row.
+Then, click on the Conversions tab on the upper tab row, and then navigate to Custom Dimensions by scrolling down.

 Now click on Add new custom dimension and select Author as the dimension type.